p4ckett/mons/README.md

 <br>
 <br>

-To add commands to your BOT
+### add commands to your BOT
-you will first need to make ruleset and enable it
+- you will first need to make ruleset and enable it
 ```coffeescript
 mons.commands {chat}, - ruleset.V
 mons.commands {chat-any}, - ruleset.V